fdiblen/ultimate-arch/INSTALL.md

 # Install Arch Linux - Fully encrypted disk with Btrfs filesystem

+**Warning: This setup will completely wipe your system and will only install Arch linux.**

 ## 1. Set variables
 ```{r, engine='bash', count_lines}
 export INSDRIVE=/dev/nvme0n1